 - Add your bacon back into the pan, stirring well to combine.

-Tips for Green Beans with Bacon and Onion
+Tips for this Green Bean and Bacon Recipe

 - You can use yellow onion or a red onion.
 The flavor change between the two does make the dish taste slightly different as red onions are usually a bit sweeter, but both onions turn out well in this recipe.